 What to Read?

-I am speculating that what Aerea picked up was a wicked case of hookworms called ‘creeping eruptions’ while in Valyria, which I will detail below to gross horror.
+I am speculating that if what Aerea picked up was ‘natural’ (as opposed to some gruesome hybrid magic-gone-wrong issue), what Aerea picked up was a wicked case of hookworms called ‘creeping eruptions’ while in Valyria, which I will detail below to gross horror.

 While trying to keep this post to a readable length, some book quotes may get a little long.
 I am using references from these stories/books here to give extra support to my speculations: